avc-mbcet/md-notes/10-19 Academia/10 Mechanical Engineering/10.02 Semester 2/Programming in C Lab.md

 }
 ```

-8. Read a natural number and check whether the number is prime or not.
+8. Read n integers, store them in an array and find their sum and average.
 ```c
 #include <stdio.h>
 int main() {